0rang-3/Swift-Chat/README.md

 ### Features
 /change color: change the color of your texts

-/change name: change your username
+`/change name`: change your username

-/participants: view the participants online, as well as their statuses
+`/participants`: view the participants online, as well as their statuses

-/online: appear on the participants list
+`/online`: appear on the participants list

-/offline: no longer appear on the participants list
+`/offline`: no longer appear on the participants list

-/set status: set a custom status
+`/set status`: set a custom status

-/remove status: remove your custom status
+`/remove status`: remove your custom status

-/partymode: send out party emojis to celebrate an occasion
+`/partymode`: send out party emojis to celebrate an occasion
 ## Getting Started

 ### Dependencies